 What is an assessment centre?

-An assessment centre is a combination of tasks and activities that test your suitability for the job.
+An assessment centre (or assessment day) is a combination of tasks and activities that test your suitability for the job.
 You'll have the chance to demonstrate a wider range of skills than you would have been able to during a traditional face-to-face interview.

 What happens at an assessment centre?